dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 Web apps are essentially restricted by the limits of internet access and browser features.
 It is in these circumstances that a desktop app may be preferable to a web app.
 Some of the benefits include the following:

- You don’t require internet access to start and run the app.
+ You don't require internet access to start and run the app.

  Desktop apps start instantly, without having to wait for resources to download from the internet.

- Desktop apps have access to the computer’s OS and hardware resources, including access to the files and folder on the user’s computer.
+ Desktop apps have access to the computer's OS and hardware resources, including access to the files and folder on the user's computer.

  You have greater control over the UX with the software.
-You don’t have to worry about how different browsers handle CSS rules and what JavaScript features they support.
+You don't have to worry about how different browsers handle CSS rules and what JavaScript features they support.

- Once a desktop app is installed on a user’s computer, it’s there.
-It doesn’t depend on you running web servers to support the app, where you need to offer 24/7 support in case your web app goes down, or worse, your web-hosting provider encounters technical difficulties.
+ Once a desktop app is installed on a user's computer, it's there.
+It doesn't depend on you running web servers to support the app, where you need to offer 24/7 support in case your web app goes down, or worse, your web-hosting provider encounters technical difficulties.

 Usually, desktop apps have required developers to be proficient in languages like C++, Objective-C, or C#, and knowing frameworks like .NET, Qt, Cocoa, or GTK.
 For some developers, that can be a barrier to entry and may discourage them from considering the possibility of building a desktop app.

 The great thing about Node.js desktop application frameworks like Electron and NW.js is that they have significantly lowered that barrier of entry for developers.
-By allowing developers to create apps using HTML, CSS, and JavaScript, they’ve opened the door for web developers to also be desktop app developers, with the added benefit of being able to use the same code across both the web app and desktop app platforms.
+By allowing developers to create apps using HTML, CSS, and JavaScript, they've opened the door for web developers to also be desktop app developers, with the added benefit of being able to use the same code across both the web app and desktop app platforms.

-Now it’s time to introduce the frameworks.
-As mentioned earlier in the chapter, Electron and NW.js have something of a shared history, so I’ll touch on the origins of both frameworks and then cover each in some detail.
+Now it's time to introduce the frameworks.
+As mentioned earlier in the chapter, Electron and NW.js have something of a shared history, so I'll touch on the origins of both frameworks and then cover each in some detail.

 1.1.2 Node.js 桌面应用相比 Web 应用有什么优势